vimkidgit/article/en/6_checking_Goldbach_conjecture_with_code.md

             if($queueResult == true){
                 continue;
             }
             // 3.
-Spliting the loops even interger to two part in average.
+Spliting the loops even integer to two part in average.
             //    If one of the result is odd integer, continue.
             //    If one of the result is even integer, then plus 1. the other one minus 1.
             //    Then we get two odd integer.